 - -F <format>: Force TiMBL to interpret the training and test file as a specific data format.
 Possible values for this parameter are: Compact, C4.5, ARFF, Columns (case-sensitive).
 The default is that TiMBL guesses the format from the contents of the first line of the data file.
-See section 4.1 for description of the data formats and the guessing rules. - -s <n,...>: Skip features n,...
+See section 5.1 for description of the data formats and the guessing rules.
+The Compact format cannot be used with numeric features. - -s <k,...,l-m>: Skip features k,... and l through m.
 After the -s option a string is given with a comma-separated list of features which will be ignored during training and testing.
+Consecutive features may be indicated as a range (e.g. 1,4,5-9,13).
 The effect is the same as setting a feature's weight to the value Ignored.
-This has an advantage over setting the weights to zero, because zero-weighted features are still present in the learner's internal representation and can have undesirable side-effects, especially with the IGTREE algorithm. - -1 <n>: Feature length.
-Only applicable with the Compact data format; <n> is the number of characters used for each feature-value and category symbol. - -i <treefile>: Skip the first two training phases, and instead of processing a training file, read a previously saved (see -I option) instance-base or IGTREE from the file treefile.
-See section 4.3 for the format of this file. - -P <path>: Specify a path to read the data files from.
+This has an advantage over setting the weights to zero, because zero-weighted features are still present in the learner's internal representation and can have undesirable side-effects, especially with the IGTREE algorithm. - -N <k,...,l-m>: Treat features k,... and l through m as numeric.
+After the -N option a string is given with a comma-separated list of features which will be interpreted as numeric during training and testing.
+Consecutive features may be indicated as a range (e.g. 1,4,5-9,13).

+- -i <treefile>: Skip the first two training phases, and instead of processing a training file, read a previously saved (see -I option) instance-base or IGTREE from the file treefile.
+See section 5.4 for the format of this file. - -u <mvdmmatrixfile>: Replace the computed MVDM matrix with the matrices provided in this file. - -P <path>: Specify a path to read the data files from.
 This path is ignored if the name of the data file already contains path information.

-5.3 Output options
+6.3 Output options